mad011408/nore/README.md

 # nore
-not use he is risk
+not use he is
+yes